lowRISC/lowrisc-site/content/docs/internship-2016/report.md

 accelerators.
 The planned architecture for the augmented SoC is shown in the the diagram below, with the new elements being the Video Accelerator and the Video controller.
 Communication is performed over the AXI protocol.
-The implementation of AXI we used is referred to as NASTI ('Not A STandard Interface').
+The implementation of AXI we used was called NASTI ('Not A STandard Interface') by its authors.
 All future references to AXI use the NASTI name.

 <img src="../augmented_arch.png" style="width: 600px"/>